EstebanMonge/kanboard_imap_tasks/README.md

 -------------

 Go to Kanboard -> Settings -> Integrations
-Go to Kanboard -> Project -> Menu -> Settings -> Edit project and add a Identifier
+Go to Kanboard -> Project -> Menu -> Settings -> Edit project and add an Identifier

 Testing
 -------

-You can send a email with this format happykanboard+PROJECTIDENTIFIER@riseup.net put a subject that will be the task title and details in the email body that will be the task content.
+You can send an email with the format _happykanboard+PROJECTIDENTIFIER@riseup.net_.
+The email subject will become the task title, and the email body that will become the task content.

-You can also send a email with this format in subject: Finish Duke Nukem Forever 2 \<PROJECTIDENTIFIER\> please!
-Finish Duke Nukem Forever 2 please! will be the title and details in the email body that will be the task content.
+You can also send an email with this format in subject: _Finish Duke Nukem Forever 2 \<PROJECTIDENTIFIER\> please!_ The task title will be "Finish Duke Nukem Forever 2 please!", and details in the email body that will be the task content.